syedaTaskeenzahra12/Plant-disease-detector-/README.md

-# Plant-disease-detector-
+# Plant Disease Detector
-"Detects plant diseases using deep learning (CNN) - AI project"
+This project uses deep learning to detect plant diseases from images.